RubenNL/stackdump-lowram/README.md

 # How to use

 First, make sure your stackdump is up-to-date.
-The original author hasn't updated his version in a long time, so i made a couple edits to make it work again.

-(i will update this later, i hope)
+My version (https://github.com/RubenNL/stackdump) worked fine in januari 2020.

 This script requires a bit more than double the size of the Posts.xml file, so if you are limited on storage, only download this file at the beginning.